syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 {% endhighlight %}

-For more details on assemblies needed for converting a slide to image, please see [Conversion](http://www.google.com/# "")
+For more details on assemblies required for converting a slide to image,  see [Conversion](http://www.google.com/# "")

 ## Changing Slide background

-The below code snippet demonstrates setting the background for a slide.
+The following code example demonstrates setting the background for a slide.

 {% highlight c# %}
 [C#]

-//Open an existing presentation.
+//Opens an existing presentation.

 IPresentation presentation = Presentation.Open("Presentation1.pptx");

-//Retrieve the slide instance.
+//Retrieves the slide instance.

 ISlide slide = presentation.Slides[0];

-//Retrieve the background instance.
+//Retrieves the background instance.

 IBackground background = slide.Background;

-//Set the fill type of the background to gradient.
+//Sets the fill type of the background to gradient.

 background.Fill.FillType = FillType.Gradient;

-//Retrieve the fill of the background to the IGradientFill instance.
+//Retrieves the fill of the background to the IGradientFill instance.

 IGradientFill gradient = background.Fill.GradientFill;